The Third Annual Road Safety Conference

 - Cycling Safety – Hear the latest innovations in cycling safety.

-The Future of Road Safety Conference 2015 will give those present the opportunity to improve their understanding of the Safe System and learn from experts who have been involved in its implementation to see just what could be achieved when introduced at local and national level.
+Come along for a unique opportunity to attend presentations by road safety experts, and decision makers.
+Quiz leading experts in the usage of the Safe System, and learn from experts who have been involved in its implementation to see just what could be achieved when introduced at local and national level.

 Please register interest below and we will keep you updated